 In our Executive Summary on the Future of Digital Identities we reported how digital identities are becoming the foundation of our rapidly evolving technology-based and data-driven economy and society.
-It is a worldwide evolution across organizations of all kinds; private companies, government bodies and civil society organizations, and the people and organizations they serve.
+It is a worldwide evolution across organisations of all kinds; private companies, government bodies and civil society organisations, and the people and organisations they serve.

-Organizations that are digitized to some extent, will have a range of digital identities, including:
+Organisations that are digitised to some extent, will have a range of digital identities, including:

 The paradox of facilitating employees and protecting the business

-As organizations digitize and become more data driven, the purpose of digital identities is to both facilitate employees and the organization in leveraging technology and data with low friction, and to protect the organization at the same time.
+As organisations digitise and become more data driven, the purpose of digital identities is to both facilitate employees and the organisation in leveraging technology and data with low friction, and to protect the organisation at the same time.
 In short, it is knowing and controlling who, in terms of role and accountability, should have access to which systems and data, and with which rights, often referred to as role based access.

-Central to facilitating employees in their role are the processes around employees joining, moving and leaving an organization.
+Central to facilitating employees in their role are the processes around employees joining, moving and leaving an organisation.
 This is referred to as an ‘identity lifecycle’.
-Any change in the identity lifecycle will have implications on the systems and data an employee should have access to and with which rights.
+Any change in the identity life cycle will have implications on the systems and data an employee should have access to and with which rights.
 The relevance of protecting your data is increasingly apparent from the evolving sophistication of attackers’ social engineering techniques where through human interaction (for example text, voice or video via email, social media or phone) manipulation is used to obtain sensitive information.
-At the same time there is an increase in data protection and privacy rules and regulations organizations must comply with.
+At the same time there is an increase in data protection and privacy rules and regulations organisations must comply with.

-In summary, the paradox is immediately apparent: how can an organization minimize administrative issues, whilst protecting the organization and its data at the same time?
-Whilst this proves a challenge for start-up organizations, the challenge only increases in organizations who have existing legacy processes, governance, and technology to deal with, especially as they become more digitized internally and externally.
-Furthermore, digitized collaboration is continually growing within industries, value-chains and across eco-systems.
+In summary, the paradox is immediately apparent: how can an organisation minimise administrative issues, whilst protecting the organisation and its data at the same time?
+Whilst this proves a challenge for start-up organisations, the challenge only increases in organisations who have existing legacy processes, governance and technology to deal with, especially as they become more digitised internally and externally.
+Furthermore, digitised collaboration is continually growing within industries, value-chains and across eco-systems.
 This increases the necessity and complexity of managing digital identities as system and data access rights may be more situational, for example in different cross business unit or cross value-chain project teams.

 How for along the digital identity transition journey are you?

-So, how can organizations approach the digital identity opportunity?
+So, how can organisations approach the digital identity opportunity?